AmazingVanish/dreamy/README.md

-# Dreamy - A dark VS Code theme for Aesthetics
+# Dreamy - A dark VS Code theme for Aesthetes

 ## Philosophy